Course Info / Syllabus

 tcpdump -i <networkinterface> -n host <IP_or_hostname>

-Find the following network information for the following systems / networks:
+Find network information for the following systems using the commands and resources from above:

 Setting Value